Lessons from volcano warnings in predicting the next pandemic | Science-Environment

 The 1985 tragedy of Nevado del Ruiz in Colombia, where warnings were not acted upon, resulted in more than 23,000 deaths.
 The White Island Whakaari volcano eruption in 2019 killed 22 people who were part of a tour group exploring the New Zealand island.
 These events taught the hard lesson that, despite improvements in scientific data and warnings, tragedy can still result if no action is taken in response.

-Decision-makers at all levels have often failed to recognize or act upon early warnings.
-This lack of action is a huge problem for all-hazard and threat warnings, and will inevitably play a role in the next big pandemic, which will arise sooner than we might think.
+Decision-makers at all levels have often failed to recognise or act upon early warnings.
+This lack of action is a huge problem for all hazard and threat warnings, and will inevitably play a role in the next big pandemic, which will arise sooner than we might think.
 Plenty of examples exist of excellent science communication but lack of action.

-Action depends on collaboration across the many silos that exist in organizations, disciplines, and hazards, and the newly founded UCL Warning Research Centre aims to foster such collaboration.
-We can draw on hard lessons learned from other hazards and threats to be more resilient to single, multiple, and cascading hazards.
+Action depends on collaboration across the many silos that exist in organisations, disciplines and hazards, and the newly founded UCL Warning Research Centre aims to foster such collaboration.
+We can draw on hard lessons learnt from other hazards and threats to be more resilient to single, multiple and cascading hazards.

-It is the action that is needed the most, yet the ability to make the necessary changes remains our biggest challenge, especially if we don't go beyond the silos.
+It is action that is needed the most, yet the ability to make the necessary changes remains our biggest challenge, especially if we don’t go beyond the silos.
+(360infor.org) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)